 - Would I need to be on call?
 How often?

 - How often are there emergencies or times when people have to work extra hours?

 - What is your turnover rate like?
 How many devs were hired last year and how many left?

-- What's your retention rate of women over 1.5 years?
-Do you think you could've done anything differently to keep people who left?
+- What’s your retention rate of women over 1.5 years?
+Do you think you could have done anything differently to keep people who left?

 - Do people work on the weekend?

 - Do people check in when they’re on vacation?
 How often?

 - Is it possible to work from home, say, 1 or 2 days a week?
 Does anyone do this? (can be a nice option to have)